How to Pack for a Beach Vacation in JUST a Carry On

-Do you struggle with how to pack for vacation?
+Do you struggle with packing for vacation and wondering how to pack for vacation in just a carry on?
 Wondering what to pack for an all-inclusive resort or beach vacation?

 If you often find yourself with an overweight suitcase packed full of things you don’t even wear, then you need this guide on how to pack for your next beach or resort vacation using just your carry on suitcase.